Xerxi88/Hambgers-FullStack_BD/README.md

 Once you have cloned the repository, navigate to the project directory in your terminal and run the following command to install all necessary dependencies:

-``less
-cd your-angular-project

-npm install
+"cd your-angular-project"

+"npm install"

 ## Running the Project
 After installing all dependencies, you can start the Angular development server by running the following command:

-ng serve
+"ng serve"

 This command will compile the application and serve it locally.
 Open your web browser and navigate to http://localhost:4200/ to see the application in action.

-Visual Studio Code
+## Visual Studio Code

 If you want to edit the code using Visual Studio Code, simply open the project directory in VS Code by running the following command in your terminal:

-code .
+"code ."

 Now you're ready to start developing your Angular application!